Davide-sd/sympy-plot-backends/doc/README.md

 ```bash
 sed -i '/Sympy Plotting Backends Documentation\|Chapter 1.
 Development and Support\|1.5.
 Changelog\|1.4.
 Tutorials\|1.3.
 SPB Modules Reference\|1.1.
 Overview\|"3"\|1.2.
 Installation\|"CHAPTER"/d' toc
 ```

+The original recipe.toml file I used for the very first step may also be handy: https://github.com/user-attachments/files/28923679/recipe.txt (you can rename to `recipe.toml`, I changed to `.txt` for GitHub).